epimorphics/registry-api-active-docs/README.md

 to be present in `./static` to run any of the updating operations.
 You need to obtain or create a copy of the file locally.

+## Deep linking to registry entries

+The primary navigation for users is to choose operations from the LH navigation menu, which lists the main API operations.
+In order to provide convenient link targets for linking to the API tool from other documentation, there are two additional deep-linking affordances available via the app URL:

+- default values of API parameters can be set on the API app URL.
+For example, adding `&_view=with_metadata` to the link will ensure that the `_view` parameter is enabled, and has the given default value selected

+- an example payload can be added to the payload editor by adding a URL parameter, e.g: `&examplePayload=entry.json`.
+The key `entry.json` should correspond to one of the entries in the `example-payloads.json` file mentioned above.

+*Note*: when experimenting with deep linking via the URL that Vue.js uses by default a `#`-based URL navigation scheme.
+Therefore it's necessary to both edit the URL bar, _and_ refresh the browser page.

 ## Build Setup

 ``` bash